ksahu750/rocksdb-ds-java/README.md

 # rocksdb-ds-java
-Implementation of some basic Data Structures in Java
+Implementation of some basic Data Structures for RocksDB in Java